 Obstacle Course Racer

-Becky is an International Obstacle Course Racer (OCR), having competed in the Pro/Elite division at the World and European Championship.
-With a history in competitive sports such cross country, gymnastics and cheerleading among other hobbies like rock climbing, ninja, trail running, skiing and watersports; the progression to OCR was smooth and she has earned over 25 podium places since she began the sport in 2016.
-Becky has always been interested in sport and also holds a PhD in Exercise Physiology and publishes research on the effect of extreme environments on the body while working as a Sport and Exercise Science Lecturer on the South Coast.
-In 2020 Becky has been selected to represented the UK at several international events and hopes to continue the adventures, whatever obstacle gets in the way!
+Becky is an International Obstacle Course Racer (OCR), having competed in the Pro/Elite division at the World and European Champs.
+With a history in competitive sports such cross country, gymnastics and cheerleading among other hobbies like rock climbing, ninja, trail running, skiing and watersports; the progression to OCR was smooth and she’s earned over 25 podium places since the transition in 2016.
+Becky’s always been interested in sport and holds a PhD in Exercise Physiology and publishes research on the effect of extreme environments on the body while lecturing in Sport and Exercise Science on the South Coast.
+In 2020 Becky has been selected to represented the UK at internationally and hopes to continue the adventures, whatever obstacle gets in the way!

 I’m Darren Towart a former international rugby player turned sprinter.
 Back in the day my body weight was 120kg but I retired in 2008 and subsequently took up athletics in 2014.
 I lost 40kg training myself back to fitness with the help of my local club Tynedale AC in Hexham.
 I’ve loved getting into a new sport which allows me to travel the world and race for GB.
 I’m currently ranked number one for the M40 400m hurdles and current M40 Indoor world record holder for 400m hurdles.
 In 2019 I competed at the World Masters Championships in Poland and came back with a Bronze Medal in the 4x200 relay.
 I then built towards the European Masters Championships in Venice in September where I won a bronze medal in the 400m hurdles.